Chapter 4, The Pre-Aerdy Period: The Rise and Fall of Tuerny the Merciless

 Some Thellari nobles did not trust him though, and fled to neighboring lands.
 Among these was a prominent champion of Thalland’s conquests, Syfos Banzanne, who sought refuge in the Medegian Bladelands.
 Through marrying his recently widowed daughter, Ysmiralda to a prominent Medegi noble, Syfos found a new home and base of support.
 Ysmiralda already had a five year old son, Ferrante, from her first husband and within a year she had borne a son for her new husband, a boy they named Kahabros.

 Other of these dissident houses only went as far as the Principalities of the Rax, Darmen, and Cranden, which were tributary states of Thalland.
-Tuerny, bent on consolidating his power did not worry himself much with them until -274 CY when they had convinced the Aerdi princes to throw off the Thellari yoke and refuse further tribute.
-The savagery with which Tuerny put down this rebellion shocked the neighboring Aerdi principalities which became sanctuaries for the fleeing Aerdi princes.
-Tuerny fully annexed the three Aerdi principalities and handed out their lands liberally to his strongest noble supporters in Thalland, deepening their loyalty.
+Tuerny, bent on consolidating his power did not worry himself much with these exiles until -274 CY when they had convinced the Aerdi princes hosting them to throw off the Thellari yoke and refuse further tribute.
+The savagery with which Tuerny put down this rebellion shocked the neighboring states which became sanctuaries for the fleeing Aerdi princes.
+Tuerny fully annexed the three rebellious Aerdi principalities and handed out their lands liberally to his strongest noble supporters in Thalland, deepening their loyalty.

 The next year he turned his attention to his mother’s folk, conquering the Lathu and bringing them into the expanding Thellari state.
 In -272 CY it was the turn of Ehlissa, which had finally ended its series of civil wars and united under Queen Ehlissa XI.
 Tuerny’s invasion lasted two years, steadily pushing the Ehlissans all the way west to the Ruksi River and placing over half the country under his iron heel.
 Ehlissa XI was killed in the war’s last action near the town of Brynhableth (now Richmond).
 Tuerny forced her heir, Ehlissa XII to accept the disgraceful status of a tributary monarch, while relinquishing her claim to the lands Tuerny had captured.
 These were again used to reward his supporters and the majority of the dispossessed Zelrad went into exile in the lands of their kin to the south.
 Seeing the fate of Ehlissa, the petty Oeridian lords of Sunndi submitted to pay Tuerny tribute without a fight, and the elves of the Rieuwood and the dwarves of the Glorioles retreated to the fastness of their realms.